Children & Families Commission

 healthy and ready to learn.

-All children in Sutter County will have optimal health, are nurtured and are ready to succeed.
+All children in Sutter County will have optimal health, be nurtured and prepared to succeed.

 The Sutter County Children & Families Commission and it's programs are Tobacco Tax

 (Prop 10) Funded Programs.

 A safe, non-verbal and stress-free medium for processing events and

 feelings that are emotionally disturbing and/or disruptive to daily

 functioning.
 Some examples of conditions where sandtray therapy can